simonbacquie/mermaid-livereload/README.md

 # mermaid-livereload

-Simple premade template for creating flowcharts in plain text, that get rendered in a browser.
+Simple premade template for creating flowcharts in plain text, that get rendered in a browser by [Mermaid](http://knsv.github.io/mermaid/flowchart.html).
 Packaged as a Sinatra app with Guard and guard-livereload, so that your browser will auto-reload every time you save a change to your flowchart.

 ## Requirements